chriwill/interconnect2016/flightstradeoffanalytics/README.md

 1.)
 Create Node-RED Application on Bluemix

-Once you're logged in to your Bluemix account go to 'Catalog' and click on the 'Node-RED starter' application.
+Once you're logged in to your Bluemix account go to 'Catalog' and click on the 'Node-RED Starter Community' application.

 <img src="images/Bluemix_Catalog_Node_RED.png" width="450">